 Are fabric buildings durable?

 Fabric buildings are extremely durable.
-The combination of the steel ribs and the rip-stop, treated fabric has been used for a very long time by commercial companies, military contractors, the farming industry as well as the everyday customer.
+The combination of the steel ribs and the rip-stop treated fabric has been used for a very long time by commercial companies, military contractors, the farming industry, as well as the everyday customer.
 Buildings are manufactured using high quality materials.
 This combination has the potential for decades of durability.
 Most fabric buildings have a wind and snow rating.
-The durability of your fabric building will vary depending on the steel frame and fabric cover combination.
+The durability of your fabric building will vary depending on the steem frame and fabric cover combination.

 What is a wind and snow rated fabric building?